get-convex/convex-backend/README.md

   backends.
 Unreleased/beta features won't have any guarantees.
 - Convex local backend does not support robust backend migrations.
 We'll always ensure things will work if you wipe your local database and start from scratch.
-Upgrading an existing local-backend to a newer version is not supported.
+We do not provide support for upgrading an existing local-backend to a newer version.

 ## Repository layout